 Unattended (silent) mode is a method of installing and registering the desktop client on a user’s local machine without requiring the user’s intervention.
 A desktop client can be installed and registered in unattended mode by running an executable file from the command-line.

 Standard user accounts (end users) can be created by system or organization administrators manually, from an LDAP authentication source (such as Active Directory), or through a CSV import.
 User accounts have access to the web portal, and also have the ability to download apps.
 Standard user accounts do not have access to the administrative web portal.

-The Web Portal is Anchor’s web interface.
-The Anchor Web Portal is split into two main sections: the administrative Web Portal and the end user Web Portal.
+The Web Portal is X360Sync’s web interface.
+The X360Sync Web Portal is split into two main sections: the administrative Web Portal and the end user Web Portal.
 The administrative Web Portal allows administrators to create organizations, user accounts, and manage policies.
 The end user Web Portal allows end users to access their personal files and folders and shared content.

 Web Preview tool